gunagi10/gaia_ai_agent_project/README.md

    ```

 8. Now you can use the webapp.
 Here are some guide to use it:
-a.
-You have navigation tab; 2 Client and 2 Admin facing.
+- You have navigation tab; 2 Client and 2 Admin facing.
 To use these tabs use these credentials (username: admin; password: administrator -- You can change them within app.py, code line 90 if you want)
-b.
-Be sure to check admin-manage records to see the user's credentials so you can talk to GAIA in both the Client tabs.
+- Be sure to check admin-manage records to see the user's credentials so you can talk to GAIA in both the Client tabs.
-c.
-For example type: "Dwight Schrute 112345" and enter, and GAIA will now talk to you.
+- For example type: "Dwight Schrute 112345" and enter, and GAIA will now talk to you.
-d.
-Try to ask for your tax information, general questions about Canada's tax or attraction (I limit it this way on purpose in system prompt to test it out), and also to book meetings (the coolest part since the updated meeting bookings and it's details will show up in your google calendar).
+- Try to ask for your tax information, general questions about Canada's tax or attraction (I limit it this way on purpose in system prompt to test it out), and also to book meetings (the coolest part since the updated meeting bookings and it's details will show up in your google calendar).
-e.
-You can try and talk to GAIA in the voice chat tab (Just be reminded that this takes much more tokens).
+- You can try and talk to GAIA in the voice chat tab (Just be reminded that this takes much more tokens).
-f.
-You may play around with the admin tab to add or manage records (If you want to refresh the records to the original 10 records from tax_records.csv, just run the import_tax_records.py again)
+- You may play around with the admin tab to add or manage records (If you want to refresh the records to the original 10 records from tax_records.csv, just run the import_tax_records.py again)

 ## Notes
 - The application will generate a `token.json` file after the first successful Google Calendar authentication